-If you make this chicken or beef ginger turmeric bone broth recipe or if you try it as a tea in the morning, let me know in the comment section below.
+If you make this chicken or beef ginger turmeric bone broth tea or anti inflammatory drink recipe, or if you try it as a tea in the morning, let me know in the comment section below.
 Did you learn anything about the nutritional benefits?

 - Wang Z, Hasegawa J, Wang X, et al. Protective Effects of Ginger against Aspirin-Induced Gastric Ulcers in Rats.
 Yonago Acta Med.
 2011;54(1):11-19.